-The Beginning of a Serial Killer
+The Beginnings of a Serial Killer

 In his free time during imprisonment, he has taken on a new hobby: reading audiobooks.
 Yes, believe it or not, Edmund Kemper had recorded hundreds of books for the Blind Project.
 The campaign was set started by the California Medical Facility State Prison to help people who are blind enjoy books.

 On his recognition for the audiobooks, Kemper stated, “I can’t begin to tell you what this has meant to me, to be able to do something constructive for someone else, to be appreciated by so many people, the good feeling it gives me after what I have done.”
-Which is creepy in itself that he was even allowed to voice an audiobook.
+It’s creepy in itself that he was even allowed to voice an audiobook.
 I mean, the last thing I want is for a serial killer to read me to sleep.
 Yeah, I’ll pass on this one.